adharshasam/SentiStream/PLStream/PLStream Model Performance & Confidence Evaluation/README.md

 **As an Undergraduate Student Researcher, I worked with the IntelliStream Research Group @ SUTD under the guidance of Prof. Shuhao Zhang who aimed to develop a novel, Apache Flink-based, semi-supervised online sentiment classification system – PLStream – which processes massive data streams incrementally, classifies text data (such as Twitter tweets or online product reviews) with or without labels as positive or negative text sentiments & scales linearly with increasing hardware resources.**

-_The preprint of the research paper introducing describing the framework of PLStream can be accessed here:_ [arXiv:2203.12368](https://arxiv.org/abs/2203.12368) [cs.DB]
+_The preprint of the research paper describing the framework of PLStream can be accessed here:_ [arXiv:2203.12368](https://arxiv.org/abs/2203.12368) [cs.DB]

 ## My Role in the IntelliStream Research Group